-Students may request a non-formal image to be removed by emailing the Executive Vice President.
+Students may request a non-formal image to be removed by emailing the General Manager of Operations.

 Any photograph used in any formal promotional material will only be done so with the student's written permission.
 Formal material is usually in connection with a brochure and may include a professional photo shoot.